 Yes!
 We have over 1000 mobile applications running CoolBots, on trucks, vans, box trucks, slide-in units in the back of pick-up trucks, boats and trailers.
 We've learned a lot over 7 years of mobile applications.
 Here's the GOOD, the BAD and then Critical "technique".

-2) NC State has really detailed instructions on how to build a mobile cooler (the Pak N' Cool) with a CoolBot including mounting a window air conditioner in the side of a trailer... other people do this on vans and trucks as well (using window units).
+- NC State has really detailed instructions on how to build a mobile cooler (the Pak N' Cool) with a CoolBot including mounting a window air conditioner in the side of a trailer... other people do this on vans and trucks as well (using window units).
 RV units are NOT as common.
-To learn more, click on the RESOURCES section at www.storeitcold.com and then click on COOLER CONSTRUCTION
+To learn more, click here to read about Cooler Construction

 CRITICAL HOW-TO INFORMATION

-1) For mobile applications we only recommend POLYISOCYANURATE rigid foam insulation OR sprayfoam (or a combination)
+- For mobile applications we only recommend POLYISOCYANURATE rigid foam insulation OR spray foam (or a combination)

-2) Don't bother with radiantec(or other brands) bubble foil insulation if you are doing the foil with isocyanurate.
+- Don't bother with Radiantec(or other brands) bubble foil insulation if you are doing the foil with polyisocyanurate.
 It's extraneous

-5) You can use spray ADHESIVE/glue to hold rigid foam insulation in place...
-We use "3M high strength 90" adhesive which is freaky strong and available at home depot and lowes and probably amazon.
+- You can use spray ADHESIVE/glue to hold rigid foam insulation in place...
+We use "3M high strength 90" adhesive which is freaky strong and available at Home Depot and Lowes and probably Amazon.

-7) We really like the TRIPPLITE heavy duty inverters.
+- We really like the TRIPPLITE heavy duty inverters.
 They are a bit more expensive than some other brands, but we think they are terrific.
-You can buy them in many places... here's a link to Amazon:
+You can buy them in many places... here's a link to Amazon: TRIPPLITE heavy duty inverter

 If you need more you'll have to use a humidifier, and there is no conflict with running a humidifier and a CoolBot.
-Simple/cheap vapor humifiers can even come with humidistats now on amazon.
+Simple/cheap vapor humidifiers can even come with humidistats now on Amazon.

 If you need lower humidity, you'll have to use a dehumidifier -- which means you'll have to account for the extra heat that the dehumidifier puts out (which just means upsizing the air conditioner a little)